 Expath wins court case: Victory for Italy impatriate tax clients

-We recently obtained a significant victory in court to defend one of our impatriate clients.
-This success underlines Expath’s commitment and expertise in providing comprehensive assistance to its clients, not only in tax matters but also in defending their rights before the tax court.
+We recently won a significant court victory to defend one of our impatriate clients.
+This success underlines Expath’s commitment and expertise in providing comprehensive assistance to its clients in tax matters and protecting their rights before the tax court.

 The impatriate regime, introduced in the 2016 tax year, offers favourable tax treatment to those who transfer their tax residence to Italy.
 The aim is to attract human capital to Italy, encouraging qualified professionals from other countries to contribute to the country’s economic and cultural development.